McRx71/Automate-GUI-Applications/README.md

 # Automate-GUI-Applications
- Automate processes dynamically with analyzing the objects on-screen.
+ Automate processes dynamically analyzing the objects on-screen.

- You´ll have to add ur own pictures.
-Even though you are using the same resolution.
+ You´ll have to add ur own bmp-files.